dconjar/dconjar/source/posts/2013-11-23-site-speed.html.md

 Rethinking content management
 -----------------------------

 When we use complex content management systems and web frameworks, we're willing to accept the complexity.
-We assume that the benefits outweigh the cons.
+We assume that the benefits outweigh the costs.

 For a long time, they did.
 I graduated from building websites with static HTML in 2005.
 Content management systems were complex.
 But they were better than the alternative.
 I moved on, just like everyone else.